2019–2020 Key Dates

 Applications are reviewed by a Review Committee (RC).
 The RC will rank the applicants.
 The final selection will be made by the CTSA Principal Investigators.

 The number of scholars funded each cycle (annually) is dependent on the availability of funds.

 - Candidate’s prior accomplishments and stated commitment to pursue a career in clinical and/or translational research;

 - Quality, relevance, and likelihood of success of the proposed research project;

-- Quality and appropriateness of didactic training plans and complementarity of proposed mentors;
+- Quality and appropriateness of didactic training plans, career development activities, and commitment and expertise of mentors;

 - Commitment of the scholar to three years of research training;

 - Commitment of the home department and availability of research and laboratory infrastructure; and

 - All candidates must be eligible to receive NIH support: i.e., U.S. citizens or holding a permanent resident card.